- What Is the Difference?

 - The immune system in rheumatoid arthritis is misdirected and produces specialized cells and chemicals that are released into the bloodstream and attack body tissues.

 - This abnormal immune response causes inflammation and thickening of the membrane (synovium) that lines the joint.
-Inflammation of the synovium is called synovitis and is the hallmark of an inflammatory arthritis such as rheumatoid arthritis.
+Inflammation of the synovium is called synovitis and is the hallmark of inflammatory arthritis such as rheumatoid arthritis.

 - As the synovitis expands inside and outside of the joint, it can damage the bone and cartilage of the joint and the surrounding tissues, such as ligaments, tendons, nerves, and blood vessels.
 This leads to deformity and other irregularities and loss of function.